jolman009/literati-library/legal/terms-of-service.md

-# Terms of Service for Literati
+# Terms of Service for ShelfQuest

 **Last Updated: October 3, 2025**

 ## Agreement to Terms

-By accessing or using Literati ("Service"), you agree to be bound by these Terms of Service ("Terms").
+By accessing or using ShelfQuest ("Service"), you agree to be bound by these Terms of Service ("Terms").
 If you disagree with any part of these Terms, you may not access or use our Service.

 ## Description of Service

-Literati is a digital library application that allows users to:
+ShelfQuest is a digital library application that allows users to:
 - Upload, store, and organize digital books (PDF, EPUB)
 - Track reading progress and maintain reading statistics
 - Create notes, highlights, and annotations